mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Directly east of that"

-	"Where are the entrances to the Great Tent?"
+	"Where are the entrances to the Great Pavilion?"

 	He smirked and said, "I knew you put those stakes in the drawing for a reason.
 The whole perimeter is an entrance."